Dr. Doyle E. Temple

 AST 301 Methods in Observational Astronomy (3 Credits)

-This course teaches the observational techniques of optical astronomy at an intermediate level.
-The celestial sphere, naked-eyed observation and celestial system of coordinates.
+This course teaches observational techniques of optical astronomy at an intermediate level.
+The celestial sphere, naked-eyed observation, and celestial system of coordinates.
 The use of the telescope and its auxiliary equipment.
-Observation of the Sun, Moon and planets.
-Astrography, Photometry and spectrography using CCD cameras.
+Observation of the Sun, Moon, and planets.
+Astrography, photometry, and spectrography using CCD cameras.

 AST 303 Introduction to Astrophysics (3 Credits)

 Overview of physical fundamentals of astrophysics.
-Introduction to modern physics: special relativity quantum mechanics, nuclear physics and statistical mechanics.
-Covers the context of practical application into introductory astrophysics topics.
-Instructional methods will include lectures, multi-media presentations and exercises.
+Introduction to modern physics: special relativity, quantum mechanics, nuclear physics and statistical mechanics.
+Covers the content of practical application into introductory astrophysics topics.
+Instructional methods will include lectures, multimedia presentations and exercises.

 AST 401 Stellar Astrophysics (3 Credits)